 Performance of Small-Fruited Pumpkin Cultivars in Maine

-David T. Handley*, Mark G. Hutton and Gregory J. Koller, University of Maine Cooperative Extension and Maine Agricultural & Forestry Experiment Station, Highmoor Farm P.O.
-Box 179, Monmouth, ME 04259; firstname.lastname@example.org
+David T. Handley (email@example.com), Mark G. Hutton and Gregory J. Koller, University of Maine Cooperative Extension and Maine Agricultural and Forestry Experiment Station

 Materials and Methods

 The trial was established at Highmoor Farm, part of the Maine Agricultural and Forestry Experiment Station, in Monmouth, Maine.
-The site has a silt loam soil, which was amended with 10-10-10 fertilizer at a rate of 500 lb/acre and incorporated prior to planting and application of black plastic mulch.
-Three replications of seven pumpkin varieties were direct-seeded in a randomized complete block design on 18 June.
-Plots were 18 feet long with three feet between plants (6 plants/plot) and six feet between rows.
+The site has a silt loam soil, which was amended with 10-10-10 fertilizer at a rate of 500 lb./acre and incorporated prior to planting and application of black plastic mulch.
+Three replications of seven pumpkin varieties were direct-seeded in a randomized complete block design on June 18.
+Plots were 18 feet long with three feet between plants (six plants/plot) and six feet between rows.
 The treatments included: 1.
 Small Sugar; 2.
 Baby Pam; 3.
 Mystic Plus; 4.
 Field Trip; 5.
 Chucky; 6.
 Fall Splendor; 7.
 Winter Luxury.
-Fruit were harvested on 18 September.
+Fruit were harvested on September 18.
 Data was subjected to Analysis of Variance and mean separation using the test for Least Significant Difference.

 Fruit quality parameters were rated on a 1 to 5 scale with 5 being the darkest, deepest and/or generally the most desirable.
 ‘Mystic Plus’, ‘Field Trip’, and ‘Fall Splendor’ were rated highest for exterior color, maturing to a uniform, deep orange.
 ‘Baby Pam’ and ‘Winter Luxury’ were the lightest colored varieties in the trial.
 ‘Winter Luxury’, an heirloom variety, had a whitish russeting covering much of the fruit.
 ‘Field Trip’ and ‘Fall Splendor’ were rated highest for ribbing, i.e. they had the deepest sutures on the fruit, which we considered to be a desirable trait.
 ‘Winter Luxury’ had the least noticeable ribbing.
 Taking all visual parameters into account, the overall highest rated varieties were ‘Field Trip’, ‘Mystic Plus’, and ‘Fall Splendor’.
 ‘Chucky’ and ‘Baby Pam’ also rated well overall, while ‘Small Sugar’ and ‘Winter Luxury’ were given the lowest overall visual ratings.
 Processed (cooked) interior flesh color was also evaluated (Figure 2, data not shown).
 The darkest color tended to be the most preferred, leading to ‘Winter Luxury’, ‘Baby Pam’ and ‘Mystic Plus’ receiving higher interior color ratings than other varieties.